KEEP YOUR TEAM IN THE LOOP

 As we get closer to the new year, many business owners are gearing up for a profitable 2020.
-One thing that contributes to the next year’s success is analyzing the past year’s mistakes.
+A couple things that contribute to the next year’s success is analyzing the past year’s mistakes and team work.
 You can’t fully know where you’re going unless you know where you’ve been.

 Finding the flaws

 An important area to detect are the profit losses that are hurting your business’ ability to earn its full potential earnings.
 This is especially important if you’re trying to finish the year out with maximum profits.
 Based off your strategic plan and your discovery of where your business isn’t thriving.
 You can work to extinguish flaws such as:

 - Poor customer service: employee interactions with clients producing negative impressions of the company or giving false information.

 - Pricing that discourages clients from using your company or brings inadequate earnings.